NATIONAL BURRITO DAY

 National Burrito Day on the first Thursday in April celebrates the tasty and versatile Mexican dish wrapped in a tortilla.

 The word burrito first appeared in the Dictionary of Mexicanisms in 1895.
-The term is used in the Guanajuato region and means little donkey in Spanish.
+The Guanajuato region of Mexico uses the term and means little donkey in Spanish.
 It is possible that it stems from the appearance of the packs and bedrolls donkeys used to carry.
 In other regions of Mexico, similar types of food are known as flauta.

 The burrito was introduced in the United States in the 1930s at the El Cholo Spanish Café in Los Angeles.
 Since then, the burrito has found its way to menus all across the United States.
 Home cooks serve the burrito because it’s a crowd-pleaser and filling, too.